AdaCore/spark2014/docs/ug/spark_mode.rst

 any part, then all the following parts cannot have ``SPARK_Mode`` On.
 Note that this may require repeating a pragma ``SPARK_Mode (Off)`` in the body.
-For example, if we have a configuration pragma ``SPARK_Mode (On)`` that turns the mode on by default everywhere, and one particular package spec has pragma ``SPARK_Mode (Off)``, then that pragma will need to be repeated in the package body.
+For example, if we have a configuration pragma ``SPARK_Mode (On)`` that turns the mode On by default everywhere, and one particular package spec has pragma ``SPARK_Mode (Off)``, then that pragma will need to be repeated in the package body.